This page tells you about some of the research going on into radiotherapy treatments for cancer. You can find information about

 There is detailed information about these trials on our clinical trials database.

 Radiotherapy can make the skin go dry, red, itchy and sore in the treatment area.
 Doctors are looking for ways to lessen this effect but are not sure what is best.
-A small research study has shown that using a steroid cream may help to decrease radiotherapy skin reactions.
-So now there is a larger trial testing steroid cream for skin reactions caused by radiotherapy to the breast.
-The trial is comparing a steroid cream and a non steroid cream.
-The trial has closed and we are waiting for the results.
+A small trial has looked at a cream for skin reactions caused by radiotherapy to the breast.
+The trial team found that a steroid cream called mometasone furoate helped to reduce skin reactions to the breast and chest wall, and improved quality of life, compared to a non steroid cream.

 Rated 5 out of 5 based on 7 votes